idaholab/moose/python/doc/content/python/MooseDocs/extensions/algorithm.md

 # Algorithm Extension

-The algorithm extension provides a means to display psuedo-code similar to the [latex algorithmicx package](https://ctan.math.illinois.edu/macros/latex/contrib/algorithmicx/algorithmicx.pdf).
+The algorithm extension provides a means to display pseudo-code similar to the [latex algorithmicx package](https://ctan.math.illinois.edu/macros/latex/contrib/algorithmicx/algorithmicx.pdf).
 Algorithms are similar to [tables](extensions/table.md) in that users can assign captions, ids, and provide [shortcuts](extensions/autolink.md) to the algorithm.

 !devel settings caption=Configuration options for the algorithm extension.
                 module=MooseDocs.extensions.algorithm